 Letting go of emotional attachment to “stuff” and finding the satisfaction of enough for today doesn’t happen overnight.
 We know that.
 In fact, for most people who grew up in a society of “more, more, more,” the trip from mass consumer to postconsumer can be a long one.
 We don’t expect it to happen overnight, and we don’t dictate where on the path is the right end-point destination for you.
 What we do, however, is provide you the information, support and encouragement that you need to complete your journey.
 And sometimes the most important part of that is inspiration and encouragement in the form of easy-to-remember memes.
-To help you along, we’ve collected ten of our favorite mantras that you can repeat whenever you find yourself potentially falling into a trap of addictive consumerism that you’d rather avoid!
+To help you along, we’ve collected eight of our favorite mantras that you can repeat whenever you find yourself potentially falling into a trap of addictive consumerism that you’d rather avoid!

 Number One: You Are Not What You Own

 This, of course, is the core message of all Postconsumers’ beliefs.
 Society and the machinations of addictive consumerism have tried to make you believe that you are defined by where you shop, the brands that you wear, the size of your house and car and the amount that you own.
 This is not true.
 You are not what you own.
 You are much deeper than that.
-The next time you are about to buy “stuff” to feed your ego or “create” your identity, remind yourself of what you are truly made of.
+The next time you are about to buy “stuff” to “create” your identity, remind yourself of what you are truly made of.
 And that is not “stuff.”

 Number Two: The Things You Own End Up Owning You